brazilian-utils/brazilian-utils/CONTRIBUTING.md

 above for every function the package exports, by building a one-import consumer bundle per export with esbuild and printing its size.
-There is no committed budgets file: instead, the `tree-shaking` job in CI measures every export's single-import bundle size on the PR's base branch and on the PR head, then comments a Markdown diff on the PR (sorted by absolute delta, with new and removed exports called out and unchanged exports collapsed).
+There is no committed budgets file: instead, the `tree-shaking` job in CI measures every export's single-import bundle size on the PR's base branch and on the PR head, then comments a Markdown report on the PR that leads with the impact: a single "no bundle size impact" line when every export is the same size, otherwise the bundle totals plus a "What changed" table listing only the exports that grew, shrank, appeared or disappeared (sorted by absolute delta); the full per-export list is always there, collapsed.
 The check fails the PR when a pre-existing export grows by more than 20% and more than 256 bytes, or when a bundle importing every export that already existed on the base grows by more than 5% (new exports never count as a regression); those thresholds live as constants at the top of